A collection of recent books set in Ireland; Published Since 2000

 Genre: Young Adult

-My Take: Modern Mrs Darcy mentioned this book in one of her book lists and it caught my eye since it takes place in Ireland.
+My Take: Modern Mrs Darcy mentioned this book in one of her book lists and it caught my eye since it qualifies as books set in Ireland.
 There aren’t an abundance of Young Adult Irish books (at least that I could find), so I’m excited to try this one!

 My Take: A great book for book-lovers!
-I initially gave this 3 stars, but I think I’d appreciate more after visiting Ireland myself.
+I initially gave this 3 stars, but I think I’d appreciate reading it again since visiting Ireland myself.

 Genre: Young Adult

 My Take: I read Welch’s “prequel” Love & Gelato last year and absolutely loved it.
-So, I was excited to see she wrote a book that takes place in Ireland.
+So, I was excited to see one of hers that classifies as books set in Ireland!
 I’m about halfway through right now and it’s living up to expectations!

-I can’t resist mentioning one additional book for this Irish book list.
+I can’t resist mentioning one additional book for this list of books set in Ireland.
 When I was planning our trip to Ireland, Rick Steve’s Ireland was absolutely essential!
 I also brought it along on the trip and regaled our crew with history and stories from his book as we traveled throughout the country.
 I highly recommend it if you’re planning a trip to Ireland or just interested in Irish history.
 Honestly, I read it cover to cover like a novel the first time through 🙂

 Have you read any of these books set in Ireland?